Hqzdev/Lumia-Documentation/README.md

 - **GitHub:** [Hqzdev](https://github.com/Hqzdev)
 - **Email:** hqzdev@example.com

-Thank you for visiting Yumi Documentation!
-We hope this resource helps you make the most of YumiAI. 🚀✨
+Thank you for visiting Lumia Documentation!
+We hope this resource helps you make the most of LumiaAI. 🚀✨